aws-samples/sagemaker-ssh-helper/README.md

 PyCharm Professional Edition or Visual Studio Code.
 3. Port forwarding to access diagnostic tools running inside SageMaker, e.g., Dask dashboard, TensorBoard or Spark Web UI.

-Other scenarios include but not limited to connecting to a remote Jupyter Notebook in SageMaker Studio from your IDE, connect with your browser to a TensorBoard process running in the cloud, or start a VNC session to SageMaker Studio to run GUI apps.
+Other scenarios include but not limited to connecting to a remote Jupyter Notebook in SageMaker Studio from your IDE, or start a VNC session to SageMaker Studio to run GUI apps.

 Also see our [Frequently Asked Questions](FAQ.md), especially if you're using Windows on your local machine.